iiasa/message_ix/doc/contributing.rst

   - **Add** type hints to new or changed functions, methods, and global variables.
     **Check** these using the `mypy <https://mypy.readthedocs.io>`_ static type checker.

   To simplify the use of ruff and mypy, it is **recommended** to:

-  - Configure these run automatically within your code editor using an extension, plugin, or script.
+  - Configure these to run automatically within your code editor using an extension, plugin, or script.
     See their respective documentation for links and details.
     These extensions help apply the code style every time a file is saved, or even as you type.
   - Configure `pre-commit <https://pre-commit.com>`_ to invoke these and other checks every time you do a :program:`git commit`.